vuduc153/Restaurants-Review-Django/README.md

 ## About
 Our aim was to create an online platform that allows users to freely share their experience and opinion about restaurants all around the world with the community.

-An MVC web application built with Django / AngularJS framework.
+An web application built with Django / AngularJS framework.

 The source code for the entire project is available in this repository.